mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/PagerDuty-Escalation-Policies-Microsoft-Graph-connector-(preview).md

 - For US service region, REST API URL is https://api.pagerduty.com.
 - For EU service region, REST API URL is https://api.eu.pagerduty.com.

-See [Service Regions](https://support.pagerduty.com/main/docs/service-regions) for more information.
+For more information, see [Service regions](https://support.pagerduty.com/main/docs/service-regions).

 ### 3. Choose authentication type
 Enter the Client ID and Client Secret you obtained from your PagerDuty app registration setting.